dgryski/semgrep-go/README.md

 * joinpath: check for using strings.Join() to construct paths
 * readfull: check for extra length check for io.ReadFull()
-* nilerr: returning an nil error instead of a nil value _
+* nilerr: returning an nil error instead of a nil value
+* errnetclosed: check for call strings.Contains() to detect net.ErrClosed
+_

 *Find this useful?
 [Buy me a coffee!](https://www.buymeacoffee.com/dgryski)*